Field Deployment Best Practices

 2. Up to 5 photos can be added to each site to help you find your device later.

-⚠ Lights: if red and green light up simultaneously, the recorder will need another sync.
+⚠ Lights: if red and green light up simultaneously, the device will need another sync with the Companion App.

-8. Flag a tree near where you placed the AudioMoth device to help you during the retrieval process.
-Make sure to always follow a consistent methodology (e.g. always place the flag 10m north of the AudioMoth).
+12. Flag a tree near where you placed the AudioMoth device to help you during the retrieval process.
+Make sure to always follow a consistent methodology (e.g. always place the flag 10 m north of the AudioMoth).
 We do not recommend flagging the actual location of the AudioMoth because it can attract people who may tamper with or destroy the device.

 1.Turn the recorder off, place it back in the plastic case, and store it securely.

-2. On a computer, create a folder for each AudioMoth recorder.
+2. On your computer, create a folder for each AudioMoth recorder.

 3. Transfer the recordings from each recorder to their corresponding folder.

 4. Upload the recordings using the RFCx Uploader.